 Read your magazine no matter where in the world you are located

 Click here to see a sample issue in PDF Format

 Note: This is a large file and may take a few moments

 We now have NATCOM coffee mugs, T-shirts, stickers and more!
 Click here for our online shop!

 America's #1 Scanning, CB and Two-way radio Magazine Online.

 |Federal Monitoring||How-to Articles||Questions & Answers|

 |4 Million Free Frequencies|

-From issues gone by, here is a photo of Gene Hughes of Police Call (who's last issue was published in 2005 and National Communications editor Norm Schrein at the first annual National Scanning Convention.
+From issues gone by, here is a photo of Gene Hughes of Police Call (which was last published in 2005 and National Communications emeritus editor Norm Schrein at the first annual National Scanning Convention.
 The convention was held in Lancaster PA in July 1995.
 The photo caption read "Gene Hughes receives recognition for his years of service to the radio hobby community.
 Norm Schrein awards him a plaque from NatScan."
 This photo appeared in the September/October issue of National Scanning Magazine, which eventually evolved into National Communications.

 that has been posted online and is available to be downloaded: